bdusell/singularity-tutorial/README.md

     # Runs apt-get while ensuring that there are no user prompts that would
     # cause the build process to hang.
     # python3-tk is required by matplotlib.
-    # python3-dev is needed to require some packages.
+    # python3-dev is needed to install some packages.
     DEBIAN_FRONTEND=noninteractive apt-get install -y --no-install-recommends \
         python3 \
         python3-tk \